-In connection with the CEFF, Cyclacel issued a warrant to Kingsbridge to purchase up to 175,000 shares of common stock at an exercise price of \$7.17 per share which represents a 30% premium over the average of the closing bid prices of Cyclacel's common stock during the 5 trading days preceding the signing of the agreement.
+In connection with the Amendment, the Company issued an amended and restated warrant to Kingsbridge to purchase 175,000 shares of its common stock at an exercise price of \$1.40 per share, (from an original exercise price of \$7.17) which represents 175% of the closing bid price of our common stock on the date prior to the date on which the Amendment was signed.
+The warrant amends and restates the original warrant issued by the Company to Kingsbridge in connection with the CEFF.
+No other changes were made to the original warrant.
+As a result of the change in exercise price, the Company recorded an expense of approximately \$44,000.
 The warrant will become exercisable six months from the date of the agreement and will remain exercisable, subject to certain exceptions, for a period of five years thereafter.
-As of December 31, 2007 and 2008, the warrants issued to the investors have been classified as equity in accordance with EITF 00-19.
-The transaction date fair value of the warrants of \$6.8 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 4.680%, expected volatility - 85%, expected dividend yield - 0%, and a contractual life of 7.0 years.
+As of December 31, 2007 and 2008, the warrants issued to the investors have been classified as equity in accordance with ASC 840.
+The transaction date fair value of the warrants of \$0.6 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 3.605%, expected volatility - 70%, expected dividend yield - 0%, and a remaining contractual life of 5.5 years.